Protect Your Loved Ones from These Senior Scams

-Protect Your Loved Ones from These Senior Scams

 - Know your “Do-Not-Call” rights.
 Under federal law, you can instruct a telemarketer not to call a number again, and they need to abide by that request.
 Call 888-382-1222 or register online.

-For further help in keeping a loved one safe from senior scams, contact Hired Hands Homecare, Marin senior care providers for the surrounding areas in California.
+For further help in keeping a loved one safe from senior scams, contact Hired Hands Homecare, the top at home caregivers in Marin and the surrounding areas in California.
 Our companionship services are an excellent way to combat loneliness and isolation, and to provide older adults with the opportunity for enhanced socialization that makes them less susceptible to senior scams.